numpy/numpy/doc/neps/c-masked-array.rst

 people, however it has a number of issues that prevent it from being the preferred solution in some important cases.
-By implementing mask functionality into the core ndarray object, all the current issues with the system can be resolved in a high performance and flexible manner.
+By implementing mask functionality into the core ndarray object, all the current issues with the system can be resolved in a high-performance and flexible manner.

 The integration with ufuncs and other numpy core functions like sum is weak.
 This could be dealt with either through a better function overloading